apache/lucenenet/CONTRIBUTING.md

 And please git rebase when pulling from origin/master instead of merging :) [More information can be found over at Atlassian](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase).

-If You are Willing to Help with Porting Code
+##If You are Willing to Help with Porting Code
----

 * Please make sure nobody else is working on porting it already.
 We would like to avoid doing redundant work.
 We ask that you communicate clearly in